Rutherford Library

-Rutherford Library is the first free-standing University of Alberta library, opened May 15, 1951, and named after the founder of the university, and long-time chancellor, Alexander Cameron Rutherford.
+The Rutherford Humanities, Social Sciences + Education Library, better known simply as Rutherford Library, is a research library at the University of Alberta in Edmonton, Alberta, Canada.
+Opened in May 15, 1951 as the university's first free-standing library, it is named after the founder of the university, and long-time chancellor, Alexander Cameron Rutherford.

 Overview

 Rutherford Library was officially opened in a ceremony on May 15, 1951, in which former university president R.C.
 Wallace paid tribute to his former friend and colleague.
 The initial library inventory included most of Alexander Cameron Rutherford's personal book collection, of over 8000 volumes, with some select books having been gifted to Queen's University.

 History

 The plans for Rutherford Library were drawn up from 1948 to 1951, and included features that would make the new library one of the best in Canada.
 Durable building materials were specified, including all oak trim and doors, combined with marble floors and staircases with brass railings.
 As there was no previous free-standing library on campus, for over 5000 students, other than a reading room arrangement, the addition was welcomed by students and staff alike, heralding a new era for the university.